SkillsWorkflow/Documentation/SkillsWorkflow/docs/integrations/primavera.md

 `Employees` are received by Skills Workflow.

-New Employees created in HR-Link are automatically created in Skills Workflow.
+New Employees created in Primavera are automatically created in Skills Workflow.
 After creation, the only fields updated are "IsActive" and "Termination Date".
 Employees Data Exchanged